• Skip to primary navigation

 ingredients for Filipino hot soup

-In a bowl, mix together, combine soy sauce, black rice vinegar, white sugar, sesame oil, and ground white pepper, set aside:
+In a bowl, stir together, combine soy sauce, black rice vinegar, white sugar, sesame oil, and ground white pepper, set aside:

 soy sauce, black rice vinegar, white sugar, sesame oil, and ground white pepper mixture in a bowl